Simple Python 3.8+ tool to write load tests.

 Check out aiohttp’s documentation to understand how to work with a session object.

 To run the load script, you can provide its module name or its path.
-In the example below, the script is executed in quiet mode with 10 processes and 200 workers for 60 seconds.
-It stops on the first failure:
+In the example below, the script is executed with 10 processes and 200 workers for 60 seconds: